This post is also available in: हिन्दी (Hindi)

 – Tamsulosin capsule, 0.4 mg at bedtime may be given in adults with lower ureteral stones of size up to 10 mm for 28 days or until the passage of the stone.

 – Silodosin capsule, 8 mg may be given in adults one time in a day.
 It is considered to have greater efficacy than tamsulosin for distal ureteral calculi.
-However, its safety in children is not established until now.
+However, its safety in children is not established until now for Kidney Stones treatment.

 • IV fluids or hydration therapy may be given to restore hydration and increase urine output which may help to pass out stones.
 It becomes important for people with chronic underlying kidney disease.